Alix'sBubble

 No. 3, emotions are felt in the body.

-Our body takes in the impact from the environment.
+Our bodies experience emotions too, not just our minds.
+They take in the impact from the environment.
 E.g. When there are threats, like being chased by an angry charging dog, our para sympethtic nervous system kicks in and pushes our body to flee.
 As with any situations or relationships which put us in a "danger zone", our bodies feel the impact first.
+This is a fascinating and often overlooked aspect of our emotional lives.

 No. 4, we need our thoughts to make meaning from emotions which then decide on our actions next.
 Our actions have a goal, which is to achieve safety.